The Brown Family

 This chronology for the births of Hubbard Brown's sons suggests that he moved to Ohio between 1805 and 1809.
 The 1800 census indicates that Hubbert Brown had at least two sons, not counting John Brown, born ~1805, and two daughters when he moved his family to Ohio.

 Further research of tax records in Middletown Twp., Bucks Co., Pa. (see below) may help us identify the approximate year (and the reason) for Hubbert Brown's departure from the county.
-Hubbert Brown, blacksmith, shows up consistently in the tax records from 1796 through 1800.
-The 1801 tax records are missing, but then in 1802 through 1805, Joshua H. Brown, blacksmith, shows up and there is no Hubbert Brown.
+Hubbert Brown, blacksmith, shows up consistently in the tax records from 1796 through 1801.
+From 1802 through 1805, Joshua H. Brown, blacksmith, shows up and there is no Hubbert Brown.
 The tax records of these two individuals are almost identical, except that Joshua Brown acquired 2 horses in 1805.
 Were these acquired in anticipation of a long journey?
-Finally, in 1806, Hubbert Brown shows up again, only this time "Joshua" is added in the left margin, almost as an afterthought or correction, by the collector.
+Finally, in 1806, Hubbert Brown shows up again, only this time "Joshua" is added by the collector in the left margin, almost as an afterthought or correction.
 Also, Joshua Hubbert Brown did not report any horses or cattle and only paid a tax of $50.
 Was this a part-year tax paid by someone who was leaving town soon?
 After 1806, neither Hubbert Brown nor Joshua H. Brown appears in the tax records again.
-Although we can't say for sure, it would appear that Hubbert Brown and Joshua H. Brown were the same individual.
+Although we can't say with absolute certainly, it would appear that Hubbert Brown and Joshua H. Brown were the same individual.
 That would mean that Hubbert Brown left Bucks Co., Pa. in 1806 (given the low tax paid), a year after the birth of his son John Brown.
 We don't know if Hubbert Brown made any lengthy stops on his way to Cincinnati, but we do know that he took up his blacksmith profession in his new home and, according to the Newtown Historical Society, he was the first blacksmith to settle there.
 Why did he leave Bucks Co.?
-One clue may be the fact that the tax records indicate there were five (5) blacksmiths in Middletown Twp. in 1806, up from two (2) in 1796.
+One clue may be the fact that the tax records indicate there were five (5) blacksmiths in Middletown Township in 1806, up from two (2) in 1796.
 In addition, the 1806 tax records indicate that 25 Middletown residents "removed" in 1806 or just before.
-The term "removed" is not defined in the records, but tracing a few individuals, it's clear the term was used to identify those who "removed" themselves from the township.
+The term "removed" is not defined in the records, but tracing a few individuals, it's clear the term was used to identify those who were removed from the records because they "removed" themselves from the township.
 Were there economic reasons for the exodus?
 Was the population growing too fast?
 Whatever the reason, in Newtown, Ohio, Hubbert Brown had found a place where he could practice his profession with little competition, at least for awhile.

 |1796||Hubbert Brown||Black Smith||1||15||15|